 - Too many internal screws: I was glad to find that most internal components were held in place with screws.
 This usually makes disassembling a device easier than if parts are attached with glue.
 But Microsoft went a little crazy with the screws.
 There are dozens of them, and they range in size from Torx T2 to T5.
 I highly recommend cataloging the location of the screws as you remove them.

-- Replaceable battery: The Surface Pro's 42Wh Li-ion battery isn't soldered to the motherboard and can be replaced.
-Unfortunately, there's so much glue holding it to the back cover, thats it's difficult to remove.
+- Replaceable battery: The Surface Pro's 42Wh lithium ion battery isn't soldered to the motherboard and can be replaced.
+Unfortunately, there's so much glue holding it to the back cover that it's difficult to remove.

 - Fused front panel and display: Like the Surface RT, the LCD and front glass panel are basically fused together and separating them isn't practical.

 After cracking open the consumer-targeted Surface RT, I hoped that Microsoft would make the more business-targeted, and nearly twice as expensive, Surface Pro easier to disassemble and service.
 They didn't.